 As part of Habib University’s Breaking the Story series, a webinar on “Fake News and Diminishing Trust in Media” was conducted on Saturday, 17th July 2021.
 Presenting the event was Habib University’s Marketing & Communication Head, Ms. Aqsa Junejo, and co-hosting with her was Eesha Qazi (HU Class of 2022).
 A panel of esteemed guests, comprising of Najia Ashar, Maria Memon, and Masroor Gillani, was invited to hold a dialogue on origins, threats, and prevention of false news in local and global journalism.

-The panelists unanimously agreed that fake news has an ability to reach wide spectrum of audiences, influence their narrative, reinforce bias, and even alter social and political affiliations.
+The panelists unanimously agreed that fake news has an ability to reach a wide spectrum of audiences, influence their narrative, reinforce bias, and even alter social and political affiliations.
 The practice is dangerous to society at large as the audience falls into the trap of believing false facts and figures, accepting the agenda of those who have means to control.

 The discourse began by stressing on the spread of fake news in more recent political history, discussing 2016 United States Presidential Elections.
 Ms. Memon provided valuable analysis on how false narrative was and can be used as a powerful tool by influential groups to dictate, and even alter, the political outcomes and associations of consumers of media.
 Ms. Memon further compared and drew similarities of fake news between 2016 United States’ election and Pakistan’s 2013 general elections.